 "Maybe Michael's purpose was to bring people together, so that this won't happen to another child," Suttle said, his voice catching.

 It hurts the heart to think of these young boys and girls, mocked and taunted for the types of toys with which they play.
 The messages come from our society.
 Today is Superbowl Sunday.
 When you watch the big game with your friends and family, offer up a thought for Michael, who was as excited about an episode of My Little Pony as you are about the Superbowl, and remember that there is more than one way to be a boy or a girl.

 Let us surround young Michael with support from around the world, so that he may awaken and find a kinder world than the one he tried to leave.
 If you know Lindsey Stirling, perhaps you can see if she might come play by Michael’s bedside.
 The beauty of her music may reach him and coax him to give the world another try.

 The family struggles financially, and although Michael is on Medicaid, they are faced with massive bills for his care, which will be lifelong.

 The CEO of Play Team Trivia, the company that employs Suttle, created a recovery fund for Michael and kicked off the fundraising with a $500 donation from his own pocket.

 To help with the enormous costs of Michael’s care and hopeful rehabilitation, please visit the Michael Morones Foundation.
 Michael’s family intends to donate a portion of any donations to causes such as brain injury research, bullying prevention, etc.

 May Michael recover and continue to bring joy to his family.

-Carrie Goldman is the award-winning author of Bullied: What Every Parent, Teacher, and Kid Needs to Know About Ending the Cycle of Fear.
+This article was written by Carrie Goldman.
+Check out Carrie's award-winning book on bullying: Bullied: What Every Parent, Teacher, and Kid Needs to Know About Ending the Cycle of Fear.